Toggle: English / Spanish

 A stroke occurs when blood flow to a part of the brain stops.
 A stroke is sometimes called a "brain attack."

-If blood flow is cut off for longer than a few seconds, the brain cannot get blood and oxygen.
+If blood flow is cut off for longer than a few seconds, the brain cannot get nutrients and oxygen.
 Brain cells can die, causing lasting damage.

 There are two major types of stroke: